-Methods and Assumptions Used to Determine Contributions for Fiscal Year 2019:
+Methods and Assumptions Used to Determine Contributions for Fiscal Year 2020:

-Pension and OPEB

-Valuation Date September 30, 2016 Actuarial Cost Method Entry Age, Normal

-Amortization Method Level percent of payroll, closed period

-Remaining Amortization

-Period

-20 years as of October 1, 2018 ending September 30, 2038

-Price Inflation 2.50%

-Projected Salary Increases 3.50% - 12.30%, including wage inflation at 3.50%

-Retirement Age Ex

-Experience-based table of rates that are specific to the type of eligibility conditions.

-Mortality

-Retirees RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2025 using project scale BB.
+Pension and OPEB 0 to Valuation Date Actuarial Cost Method September 30, 2017 Entry Age, Normal Amortization Method Level percent of payroll, closed period Remaining Amortization Period 19 years as of October 1, 2019 ending September 30, 2038 Price Inflation 2.50% Projected Salary Increases 3.50% - 12.30%, including wage inflation at 3.50% Retirement Age Experience-based table of rates that are specific to the type of eligibility conditions.
+Mortality Retirees RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2025 using project scale BB.
 100% of the table rates were used for males and females.
 Active RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2025 using project scale BB.
-80% of the table rates were used for males and

-70% of the table rates were used for females.

-Pension

-Asset Valuation Method 5 year smoothed fair value

-Investment Rate of Return 7.50% (7.00% for Hybrid plan), net of investment and administrative expenses

-OPEB

-Asset Valuation Method Fair value

-Investment Rate of Return 7.50% net of investment and administrative expenses year 12.
-Medicare payments: 7.50% trend, gradually decreasing to 3.50% in year

-Health Care Trend Rates - Medical and prescription drugs: 7.50% trend, gradually decreasing to 3.50% in

-- Dental/Vision: 3.50% trend for all years.

-Aging Factors Based on an internal GRS study using several pricing manuals from National Health regarding aging practices used in health care valuations.

-Care Consultant groups and incorporating analysis and data from a SOA survey and the 2019 Total OPEB Liability (TOL) are different than the assumptions shown above.
-The assumptions used to develop the TPL are described in Note 4 (Page 32) of this report and the assumptions used to develop the TOL are described in
+80% of the table rates were used for males and 70% of the table rates were used for females.
+Disabled Retirees RP-2000 Combined Healthy Mortality Table, adjusted for mortality improvements to 2025 using projected scale BB, set forward 10 years.
+100% of the table rates were used for males and females.
+Pension Asset Valuation Method 5 year smoothed fair value Investment Rate of Return 7.05% (7.00% for Hybrid plan), net of investment and administrative expenses OPEB Asset Valuation Method Fair value Investment Rate of Return Health Care Trend Rates 7.15% net of investment and administrative expenses Medical and prescription drugs 7.50% trend, gradually decreasing to 3.50% in year 12.
+Medicare payments 7.50% trend, gradually decreasing to 3.50% in year 12.
+Dental/Vision 3.50% trend for all years.
+Aging Factors Notes Based on the 2013 SOA Study "Health Care Costs - From Birth to Death."
+Some of the assumptions used to develop the 2020 Total Pension Liability (TPL) and the 2020 Total OPEB Liability (TOL) are different than the assumptions shown above.
+The assumptions used to develop the TPL are described in Note 4 (Page 32) of this report and the assumptions used to develop the TOL are described in Note 5 (page 35) of this report.

-Notes Some of the assumptions used to develop the 2019 Total Pension Liability (TPL)

-Note 5 (page 36) of this report.